glaaki/dotfiles/README.md

 dotfiles
 ========

-A simple dotfile setup for zsh, vim and tmux.
+A dotfile setup for zsh, vim and tmux.
 This also includes my iterm2 backup.

+Other various bit of this include:
+- Base16 iTerm2 with the SetiUI theme for the great text colors: https://github.com/chriskempson/base16-iterm2
+- Geometry, for the prompt/nice git branch parts: https://github.com/frmendes/geometry
+- zsh-syntax-highlighting, for the (you guessed it) zsh syntax highlighting: https://github.com/zsh-users/zsh-syntax-highlighting
+- Powerline for the fancy vim status bar: https://github.com/powerline/powerline

 Setup
 --------